We are Here

 Grand, Elegant, Timeless

 Smekja Palace is one of the many grand and historic buildings located in Perast that reflects the town’s rich cultural and architectural heritage.
-The palace was built by a wealthy Venetian family in the past and served as their residence.
-The Palace consists of two parts – the older one, built in 1764 that is located between the road along the sea and the old road, and a more recent part that was started in 1764, and completed in 1936, using as the model the already existing ground floor and first floor, in the same style and of the same material.
-The shape of the building is of simple style, but the doorframes and window sills partly indicate renaissance simplicity in its lines, while the shape of the upper sills with shell-shaped decorative motifs and general ornamental features of the building, including the stylizing of balustrades with renaissance rosettes also have a whiff of baroque.
+The palace was built by a wealthy Venetian family and served as their residence.
+The Palace consists of two parts – the older one built in 1764 that is located between the road along the sea and the old road, and a more recent section which was started in 1764 and completed in 1936 that was modelled on the original floor plan in the same style and of the same material.
+The shape of the building is of simple style, but the door frames and window sills partly indicate renaissance simplicity in their lines, while the shape of the upper sills with shell-shaped decorative motifs and general ornamental features of the building, including the stylising of balustrades with renaissance rosettes, also have an element of baroque.

 The Jewel of the Adriatic